Correcting inferences for volunteer-collected data with geospatial sampling bias: Discussion

 \section{Discussion}

-This paper shows that geospatial selection bias that is often present in citizen science data can be mapped and modeled using publicly available data sources such as OpenStreetMap and land-use data.
+This paper shows that geospatial selection bias that is often present in citizen science data can be mapped and corrected for using publicly available data sources such as OpenStreetMap and land-use data.

 We use the Globe at Night dataset to show that a very selective set of observations about the night sky brightness from the state of Pennsylvania can be used to map the sky brightness for the entire state with a high degree of accuracy.
 Our method is generic and can be used in many other applications of citizen science datasets where observations are geospatial.
-The are to which inferences are to be made can also be adapted.
-For example, inference from citizen science projects around bird counts can be generalized to countries, but also wetlands (e.g. from citizens documenting their backyard).
-Or projects documenting the plastic pollution in the environment can be generalized to urban environments in general rather than states.
+The application can a be adapted to many kinds of citizen science topics.
+For example, our methods allows for inference from citizen science projects around bird counts to entire countries, but also to specific types of landscapes or regions.
+Another application would be documenting plastic pollution in the environment.
+Here a selective set of observations in some cities can be generalized to urban environments in general.

 We see two main ways in which our method can be used to improve citizen science projects for policy making.
 First, it allows inferences to be made.
 For our application, we can estimate the average sky brightness for the state of Pennsylvania for example.
 For projects in ecology, it would allow scientists to estimate population totals.
 Second, and perhaps even more useful, our method can be used to make predictions.
 For example, it can predict in which areas of the state of Pennsylvania the night sky is darkest.
-Or in the context of ecology, it can be used to predict areas where population counts are predicted to be particularly high or low.
+Or in the context of ecology it can be used to predict areas where population counts are predicted to be particularly high or low.
 In the practice of citizen science, predictions can also be used to identify areas where there is a lot of uncertainty about the prediction.
 A next step would then be to encourage citizen scientists to take additional observations in areas with high uncertainty.
 This would then in turn improve the inference, and predictions from the model.